University Housing Accommodations Procedure

 - Late requests will be accepted and considered, however fewer reasonable accommodation options may be available at later points in the academic year.
 The University will make reasonable efforts to accommodate late requests as space becomes available.

 - Denial of a requested accommodation will be formally documented and provided to the student.
-The student may appeal the denied accommodation to the Dean of Students as outlined under the grievance procedures in the ATU Student Handbook.
+The student may appeal the denied accommodation as outlined in Process B of the Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures.